panglesd/slipshow/CONTRIBUTING.md

 In order to release a new version, you need to:

-- Check that the changelog is up to date
+### Check that the changelog is up to date

+Do that!

-- Have an up to date engine, both in the `dist` (?) folder and in the ocaml data files:
+### Have an up to date engine, both in the `dist` (?) folder and in the ocaml data files:

 ```
 $ make bundle
 ```

+This is likely to be updated to something less cumbersome

-- Have an up to date compiler written in javascript, in release mode:
+### Have an up to date compiler written in javascript, in release mode:

 ```
 $ dune build